sara-ahmadd/form-with-formik/README.md

 ### Technologies used :

 - Bootstrap & React-bootstrap : for react components styling.
-- Formik : for validating and managing values of the form fields.
+- Formik : for managing values of the form fields.
+- Yup : for validating values of form.